ostracod/breadtext/README.md

 `indentationWidth`: The number of spaces to use for soft tabs.
 `isCaseSensitive`: 0 means no, 1 means yes.
 `shouldUseSystemClipboard`: 0 means no, 1 means yes.
 `shouldHighlightSyntax`: 0 means no, 1 means yes.
+`shouldUseXclip`: 0 means no, 1 means yes.
+Only significant in macOS.

 On start-up, BreadText looks for the file `~/.breadtextrc` to read configuration variables.
 Each line of `.breadtextrc` contains a variable name and a value separated by a space.